jpetitcolas/jpetitcolas.github.com/_posts/2017-10-31-learning-jest-through-practice.md

   ○ skipped 1 test
 ```

-We still need to handle response display.
+Fine!
+Yet, we still need to handle response display.
 So, let's complete our tests like the following:

 ``` js
 it('should display Internet Gods answer in both text and picture format', () => {